Master's Degree in Chemistry

 Overview

-Our curriculum also ensures that students understand the underlying principles of their field in specific applications.
-To enable our students to specialize in a specific area of chemistry aligned with local, national, or international chemical industries, we offer a variety of specializations that allow them to focus on the following sectors: healthcare, sustainable development and the environment, separative and nuclear chemistry, biomolecular and life sciences chemistry, cosmetics, flavor, and fragrance engineering, and analytical and control chemistry for products and processes.
+Our curriculum also ensures that students understand the underlying phenomena driving their field of study in targeted applications.
+To give our students the opportunity to specialize in a specific area of chemistry aligned with local, national, or international chemical industry needs, we offer a variety of specializations that allow them to pursue careers in the following sectors: healthcare, sustainable development and the environment, separative and nuclear chemistry, biomolecular and life sciences chemistry, cosmetics, flavors, and fragrances engineering, and analytical and quality control chemistry for products and processes.

 A joint master's program

-The master's program is offered in collaboration with other educational institutions, including: the National School of Chemistry in Montpellier; the National Institute of Nuclear Sciences and Technologies; and the University of Toulouse III – Paul Sabatier.
+The master's program is offered in collaboration with other educational institutions, such as: the National School of Chemistry in Montpellier; the National Institute of Nuclear Sciences and Technologies; and the University of Toulouse III–Paul Sabatier.

 Biomolecular Chemistry